-- "These guidelines will not apply to outstanding ratings in the 'C' and 'D; categories as these issuers are expected to be delaying or defaulting on their debt servicing obligations.
-A monthly statement that confirms default is not expected to trigger any further rating action."
+These guidelines will not apply to outstanding ratings in the 'C' and 'D categories as such issuers are expected to be delaying or defaulting on their unrated and rated debt servicing obligations.
+A monthly statement that confirms default is not expected to trigger any further rating action.